 Board of Directors

-Milt Toby, President, Georgetown, KY
+Milt Toby, Past President, Georgetown, KY

 ASJA President Milt Toby is an attorney and award-winning author who has been writing about Thoroughbred racing since Secretariat won the Triple Crown.
 A frequent presenter at national and regional conferences, Milt has a special interest in copyright, publishing contracts, and other legal issues affecting writers.
 His latest book, Taking Shergar: Thoroughbred Racing's Most Famous Cold Case, was published in 2018.

 Sally Abrahms, a consumer and content writer, focuses on aging and baby boomers.
 She is the author of two books and a contributor to four.
 Sally is also the recipient of a New York Times Foundation, and a MetLife Foundation, journalism fellowship on aging.

 Arielle Emmett, Ph.D., is a US Fulbright Scholar (Kenya 2018-2019) who has just returned from ten months of teaching and research on the Chinese in Kenya.
 She is a Contributing Editor to Smithsonian Air & Space, and has traveled and reported on science, politics, and the environment from Beijing, Hong Kong, Taiwan, Indonesia, and several European countries.

 Wendy Helfenbaum is a Montreal-based journalist, TV producer and content marketing writer.
 She chairs ASJA’s Client Networking Committee, overseeing all client-facing programs.
 Wendy covers real estate, architecture and design, gardening, travel and parenting for consumer, trade and digital publications, and she also works with many brands, universities and nonprofits. @WendyHelfenbaum

 Terms Expiring 2023